Day 00: Arrival in Nepal Airport 1350mtrs.

 Day 22: Bahundanda - Nadi Bazaar - Bhulbule to Besisahar 760mtrs/ 5-6hours.

 This day is the last walk in the mountains and our trail goes all the way down to Ustabensi and across the old suspension bridge of Nagdi Khola on the left side and continues to Ngadi Bazaar, a Gurung and Tamang settlement.
 After 40 minutes we will reach Bulbule following the Marsyangdi River and stop for lunch.
 After the lunch, we can decide whether to walk all the way to Besisahar or overnight at the lodge and take a bus to Kathmandu next morning which is dependent on clients.
 If we walk to Besisahar we can take walking trail left to the Marsyangdi River passing through the Gurung village Simal Chaur, Badagaun, Khasur, Bhanjakhet and again cross a suspension bridge over the Marsyangdi River to the right side then walk 30 minutes to Besisahar and overnight at hotel.

 Day 23: Besisahar to Kathmandu 1350mtrs/ 6-7 hours by Drive.

 Besisahar is a district headquarters of Lamjung District.
-Here we can get private and local bus as well as can catch mini to Kathmandu through Prithivi Highway and follow the Marshyangdi River passing several Gurung, Magar and other villages to reach Dumre Bazaar.
+Here we can get a private and local bus as well as can catch mini to Kathmandu through Prithvi Highway and follow the Marshyangdi River passing several Gurung, Magar and other villages to reach Dumre Bazaar.
 Continue on the highway to Muglin and alongside the highway follow the Himalaya rafting river Trishuli River.
 We arrive back in the capital city of Kathmandu and your hotel.